lihe07/linux-on-zephyrus/README.md

 - `./pcie_up.sh`: powers on dGPU.
 Counterpart of `pcie_down.sh`.

+- `./auto_gpu_power.sh`: automatically powers on/off dGPU based on Xorg mode.

+  Add it to places like `/usr/share/sddm/scripts/Xsetup` if you want to automatically power off dGPU when in integrated mode.

 - `./optimus.sh`: toggles Xorg GPU mode.

 This script controls Xorg to either use iGPU only or both GPUs.